puckowski/Cleanbase/README.md

 }
 Updates user password forcibly.
 Username must be alphanumeric and have a maximum of 32 characters at be at least 6 characters.
 Password must be at least 12 characters and less than 33 characters.

+## Version 1.9

+- Do not rate limit endpoints.

 ## Version 1.8